RoLe77/Ethernetics/README.md

 # Ethernetics
-The first and general repo of the Ethernetics New Network Builders Founded in April 2018
+The first and general repo of the Ethernetics New Network Builders.
+Founded in April 2018

 ## Strategy
 [leads](https://drive.google.com/open?id=1YQoYS3Qjtalgns0vOJBqNgfTvmn-aiuw8FcVmndhD4g)